 Since 1965 the Whippany Railway Museum is dedicated to Preserving the Heritage and History of the Railroads of New Jersey through the Restoration, Preservation, Interpretation and Operation of Historic Railroad Equipment and Artifacts from New Jersey and the immediate vicinity

-The Whippany Railway Museum is a member of the Tourist Railway Association, Inc.; the Association of Railway Museums; and the United Railroad Historical Society of New Jersey.
+The Whippany Railway Museum is a member of the Association of Tourist Railroads & Railway Museums and the United Railroad Historical Society of New Jersey.
 Please read our disclaimer You are visitor number to this site.
 Counter graciously provided by WebCounter